-Dr. Smythe skillfully guided the Medical School through its early years with his long-standing commitment to the fields of geriatrics and education and his exemplary standards of leadership.
+Dr. Cheves McCord Smythe skillfully guided the Medical School through its early years with his long-standing commitment to the fields of geriatrics and education and his exemplary standards of leadership.

 He was then asked to organize The University of Texas Medical School at Houston in 1970 and has served on that faculty since, with three leaves of absence.
 He became dean and later professor of medicine and chair of the department of medicine at the Aga Khan University Faculty of Health Sciences in Karachi, Pakistan.

-He is certified in both Internal Medicine and Geriatrics.
+He was certified in both Internal Medicine and Geriatrics.
 In addition to his interest in medical school organization and management, he has been recognized as a devoted and appreciated teacher of clinical medicine.
-His current efforts are to participate in and strengthen the medical teaching at Lyndon Baines Johnson Hospital as well as to assist in the development of a program in geriatric medicine.
+He retired from the Medical School in 2012, following 41 years of service.

 An endowment has been established in Dr. Smythe’s name.
 Contributions may be made to: